Why Are Dogs Scared of Fireworks?

 Try playing white noise.

 Soft, soothing noises can be an antidote to the loud bangs of fireworks.
-Try leaving a some kind of white noise — like the TV or radio — on to help cover the sounds of any firework displays and give your dog something else to focus on.
-You can even find soothing white- noise playlists, including some specifically designed for dogs, on YouTube and Spotify.
+Try leaving some kind of white noise — like the TV or radio — on to help cover the sounds of any firework displays and give your dog something else to focus on.
+You can find soothing white noise playlists on YouTube and Spotify — or check out apps like Calm and Zoundz for soundscapes and meditations specifically designed for pets.

 Comfort your dog.

 Leaving your pet alone during fireworks can sometimes make them even more stressed.
 If you can, stay home with your dog to help them feel safer and comfort them if they show signs of stress or fear.
 Pet your pup with long, slow strokes along the length of their body and avoid any behaviors that seem frantic.
-Try to keep your voice and your movements calm and reassuring to show your dog that they’re safe with you.
+Try to keep your voice and your movements relaxed and confident to show your dog that they’re safe with you.

 Talk to your veterinarian.